top of page

 Interactive books also teach cause and effect.
 When a child lifts a flap to reveal a hidden picture, they learn that their actions produce results.
 This understanding builds curiosity and motivation to explore, which are key drivers of learning.

-• Lift-the-flap requires action → cause and effect (“I lift → something happens”)
+• Lift-the-flap books require action → cause and effect (“I lift → something happens”).

-That combo strengthens neural connections much more than passive looking.
+That combination strengthens neural connections much more than passive looking.

 Books with rhyme, rhythm, and predictable patterns help because: